ahlstromcj/seq66/README.md

         *   Improvements to mute-group and its MIDI control in progress.
         *   Fixed the daemonization and log-file functionality.
         *   Revisited the recmutex implementation.
+        *   Weird error where ALSA not found!
+We now avoid a crash, but qseq66 currently exits with only console messages.
     *   Version 0.99.2:
         *   Issue #103.
 Some improvements to pattern loop-count.
         *   Pull request #106.
 User phuel added checkmarks for active buss and